-If the storage and transportation of CMC is not appropriate, it will inevitably have some impact on the later use.
+If the storage and transportation of CMC are not appropriate, it will inevitably have some impact on its later use.
 Therefore, you must master the relevant knowledge of storage and transportation when using it.
 The following is a brief introduction for your reference.

 2. It is rain-proof during transportation, and iron hooks are strictly prohibited for loading and unloading.
-The long-term storage of carboxymethyl cellulose cmc and the stacking pressure may cause agglomeration when unpacking, which will cause inconvenience but will not affect the quality.
+The long-term storage of carboxymethyl cellulose CMC manufactured by sodium carboxymethyl cellulose manufacturer and the stacking pressure may cause agglomeration when unpacking, which will cause inconvenience but will not affect the quality.

 3. There is also the basic principle of transporting chemicals.
 The storage of this product requires that it be stored in a ventilated and dry place.

-The storage and transportation of CMC has a lot to do with its properties, such as this highly soluble item, other precautions are the general principles of storage and transportation, so everyone must prevent CMC from coming into contact with water.
+The storage and transportation of CMC provided by sodium CMC supplier have a lot to do with its properties, such as this highly soluble item, other precautions are the general principles of storage and transportation, so everyone must prevent CMC from coming into contact with water.

-The degree of substitution is a performance index of cmc, and it is also a factor to detect its quality.
-In addition, there are also the degree of polymerization and viscosity, which are also some related typical indicators.
+The degree of substitution is a performance index of CMC, and it is also a factor to detect its quality.
+In addition, there is also the degree of polymerization and viscosity, which are also some related typical indicators.
 For relevant knowledge points, please refer to the following content.

 The primary alcohol group has high reactivity, so the substituent will first replace this group to make the reactant molecule longer, and the maximum value of the degree of substitution is 3, but the most widely used in industry is that the degree of substitution varies between 0.5 and 1.2.
 Carboxymethylcellulose.